Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: General case

 which is a subset of $\sing(T)$, where $T$ is the pullback on $X\sbr 2._B$ of the divisor $\delta_0(B)$ of generically irreducible nodal curves.
 For a good family $X/B$ (cf. \S \ref{hilb-review}), $T$ has normal crossings.
 Then let

 the union being over all oriented biseps $\vtheta$ (each unoriented bisep will appear twice, so both its sides will appear).
-Then $S$ is globally defined over $B$, and we define the \emph{azimuthal Hilbert scheme} as the stratified (or equivalently, normal, see Proposition \ref{stratified-is-normal-prop}) blowup: \eqspl{}{ X\sbc 2._B=B^\sigma_{S}(X\sbr 2._B)\stackrel{b}{\to} X\sbr 2._B } By construction, $X\sbc 2._B$ dominates every $X\sbc 2._B(\vtheta)$ over the open set of $B$ where the latter is defined, and also dominates the analogous blowup corresponding to any collection of binodes where the collection is defined.
-Therefore an element of $X\sbc 2._B$, aka azimuthal scheme, whose underlying 'plain' scheme is disjoint from all biseps, may be viewed as a scheme with a collection of middle azimuths $\md{\zeta}(\vtheta)$, one for each oriented bisep $\vtheta$ having $z$ on its left.
+Then $S$ is globally defined over $B$, and we define the \emph{azimuthal Hilbert scheme} as the stratified (or equivalently, normal, see Proposition \ref{stratified-is-normal-prop}) blowup: \eqspl{}{ X\sbc 2._B=B^\sigma_{S}(X\sbr 2._B)\stackrel{b}{\to} X\sbr 2._B. } Elements of $X\sbc 2._B$ will be referred to as 'azimuthal schemes.
+By construction, $X\sbc 2._B$ dominates every $X\sbc 2._B(\vtheta)$ over the open set of $B$ where the latter is defined, and also dominates the analogous blowup corresponding to any collection of binodes where the collection is defined.
+Therefore an azimuthal scheme, whose underlying 'plain' scheme is disjoint from all biseps, may be viewed as a scheme with a collection of middle azimuths $\md{\zeta}(\vtheta)$, one for each oriented bisep $\vtheta$ having $z$ on its left.
 These azimuths are not independent but are subject to relations of compatibility 'around maximal polyseparators' (see the proof of Proposition \ref{stratified-is-normal-prop}).